PedroACFerreira/pedroacferreira.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Infographic created to spread awareness of ADHD.
-Used to create pamphlets for distribution and in SciComm presentations.
+    Infographic created to spread awareness of ADHD through leaflets and in SciComm events and presentations.
 </div>

 <br />